 Don't Forget Your Rebate Pre-approval

 We analyzed the time required to get pre-approvals across the nation by looking at our project database that tracks the thousands of projects we complete each year.
-On average, it takes 30 days from the day you first submit paperwork until you get pre-approval for a project; an increase from the 26 days we recorded last year.
-That time does not take into account any time spent finding the correct rebate program, filling out paperwork, gathering spec sheets, getting the proper signatures, etc.
+On average, it takes 29 days from the day you first submit paperwork until you get pre-approval for a project.
+That time does not take into account any time spent finding the correct rebate program, negotiating, filling out paperwork, gathering spec sheets, getting the proper signatures, etc.

-While 30 days is the average, the projects range widely with some taking just a few days and others taking over 100 days.
+While 29 days is the average, the pre-approval times range widely with some taking just a few days and others taking over 100 days.
 Pre-approval time can vary based on many factors, such as on geography, type of project you're completing, the rebate provider's responsiveness and the time of year.